 Theorem.
-When $n \rightarrow \infty$ , truthful report is a Bayesian Nash equilibrium in the previous protocol.
+When $n \rightarrow \infty$, truthful report is a Bayesian Nash equilibrium in the previous protocol.

-- > That is, expert i should report his true signal $S_i$ and his true posterior belief of other expert's signals - > n → ∞ is needed because in that case $\overline{\lambda}$ → the exact signal distribution (under truthful signal report) - Several works try to relax this assumption to sufficiently large n - Proof is a bit intricate (see the Science paper) - Very insightful, particularly, the design of rewarding "surprisingly common" signals, which is not clear before at all - > The issue of existence of multiple equilibria is still there
+- > That is, expert i should report his true signal S_i and his true posterior belief of other expert's signals - > $n \to \infty$ is needed because in that case $\overline{\lambda} \to$ the exact signal distribution (under truthful signal report) - Later works relax this assumption to requiring only large enough n - Proof is a bit intricate (see the Science paper) - Very insightful particularly, the usefulness of rewarding "surprisingly common" signals is not clear before at all - > The issue of existence of multiple equilibria is still there